Refining helps BP and Total weather oil price storm

 BP's overall profit fell 20 percent from last year to $2.58 billion and Total's was down 22 percent at $2.60 billion, but in both cases their strong refining performances meant the results beat analysts' expectations.

-Shares of BP and Total rose 1.4 and 2.0 percent respectively, both outperforming the broader European oil and gas sector's index .SXEP.
+Shares of BP and Total rose 1.4 and 2.0 percent respectively, both outperforming the broader European oil and gas sector's index.

 OIL PRODUCTION RISES